rickspencer3/shoots/README.md

 Shoots comes in 2 parts, a server and a client library.

-Shoots is very very early software, but is in a usable state.
+Shoots is very early software, but is in a usable state.
+It is stored on [github](https://github.com/rickspencer3/shoots).
+Issues and contributions welcome.

 # shoots_server
 The server tries to be a fairly faithful Apache Flight Server, meaning that you should be able to use the Apache Arrow Flight client libraries directly.
 It is entirely built upon the upstream [Apache Arrow project](https://arrow.apache.org/).